alex19992020/AD/README.md

 In order to create new users and OU's, I need to access the server manager, go to tools, then go into active directory users and computers.
 I know to go here because this is the main tool to use when dealing with mostly everything in the AD.
 I know to go into server manager because this is the control panel for my entire domain.
 I created 3 OU's here, HR, IT, and Sales.
 They will live here in the domain.
 Below you can see the 3 OU's that I've created.
 <img width="1024" height="850" alt="image" src="https://github.com/user-attachments/assets/b1fd7747-ba7a-4aa1-abd7-97e64d8c7eaf" />

+Why did I create OU's?
+Well because in a real company, users are organized by department.
+Having OU's allows me working in IT to apply different rules to different departments.
+For example, HR might have stricter password policies, or the Sales team might get a shared network drive.
+You can't do any of that without OUs.